 Treach Yo’self.
 Spoil yourself with educational opportunities.
 Some of my faves: audiobooks, audio recording singing lessons, improv classes, online language videos, youtube yoga classes.

 Always have a library card.
 Books, audiobooks and ebooks have been a huge part of my learning.
 Especially when I was broke.

 Hoard opportunities to get involved.
 You make friends, broaden your network, tap into local resources and have fun for free.
 Toastmasters, Film Festivals, community centers, GO!

 Stray from your job description.
 No matter where you work, continue to provide value and look for more ways to give.
 Take it from the menu-proofreading restaurant hostess.

 Try a small pond.
 If you keep trying and can’t get your foot in any doors, spend some time in smaller community where cost of living is low and it’s easier to gain experience and contribute.
 The kinds of places where you have a good chance of being the lead in the local theater production; it’s still an honor, still a great experience, but easier to do.
-I moved from NYC to my native St. Croix for 3 ½ years before returning to LA.
+I moved from NYC to my native St. Croix for 3 ½ years before returning to LA to pursue a career.
 You can read about that in my post Treach Yo’self

 education that costs a little

 - The Book Shop – These weekly courses in LA and OC that get you ready-for-hire at ad agencies.
 Taught be people in the industry, not dusty professors.
 Endorsed by my agency mentor.